gmarko/protocols/Smart Contract Design.md

 Notes:
 1. It can only be called by Exchange contract.
 2. If ETH is being deposited, the contract will check that msg.value >= amount and would refund the exceeding part.
-3. If ERC20 is being deposited, the contract will call "transferFrom" to move funds from the user to the Deposit contract, before which the user should authorize the Deposit contract first.
+3. If ERC20 is being deposited, the contract will call `transferFrom` to move funds from the user to the Deposit contract, before which the user should authorize the Deposit contract first.
-4. If the user deposits by transfer rather than invoking the "deposit" function, the fund will be transferred to the Deposit contract directly.
+4. If the user deposits by transfer rather than invoking the `deposit` function, the fund will be transferred to the Deposit contract directly.

 ### Function "withdraw"